haiwera-silk-cd/magento-devdocs/guides/v2.1/coding-standards/code-standard-jquery-widgets.md

 For more information, see the [jQuery Widget API documentation][jquery-ui-api-doc]{:target="_blank"}.

-This standard is mandatory for Magento core developers and recommended for third-party {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers.
+This standard is mandatory for Magento core developers and recommended for third-party {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developers.
 Some parts of Magento code might not comply with the standard, but we are working to gradually improve this.

 Use [RFC 2119][rfc2119]{:target="_blank"} to interpret the "must," "must not," "required," "shall," "shall not," "should," "should not," "recommended," "may," and "optional" keywords.